TKW25/CS1652/README.md

 Implement http_server1.cc

-     Done, more extensive testing should be done after we finish the client but it passed the basic tests I ran it through
+     Done, more extensive testing should be done after we finish the client, but it passed the basic tests I ran it through

 Implement http_server2.cc